gopro/labs/docs/control/construction/README.md

         }
 </style>

-An extension of [Extra Long Time-lapses](../longtimelapse) feature, just performed during construction hours alone, to extend your battery life and reduce the number of images you will assemble into a time-lapse.
+An extension of [Extra Long Time-lapses](../longtimelapse) feature, just performed during particular hours, to extend your battery life and reduce the number of images you will assemble into a time-lapse.
 Remember to set your camera's [clock](../precisiontime) before using this QR Code.

 ## Daytime Time-lapse Calculator